-Another group of pioneers, staying in the labor village of Wieringermeer (a new polder), was supposed to go to France by train to board an illegal immigration ship.
-However, a few Dutch members of the group decided they didn't want to leave after all because members of their family thought it was too dangerous, or unnecessary - they thought they were safe there.
+A group of pioneers staying in the work village of Wieringermeer was supposed to go to France by train to board an illegal immigration ship there.
+However, a few Dutch members of the group decided not to leave after all because their family thought it was too dangerous, or unnecessary - they thought they were safe there.
 (Only a few of those who stayed behind would survive the war).
-So, their plan was changed, and the Haganah eventually decided that they, too, would instead leave from Amsterdam.
-Uri Kochba (Walter Koch), the representative of the Hechalutz movement, transfered them from Wierinermeer and hid them in various villages near the Dutch coast not far from Amsterdam, in Beverwijk, Assendelft and Heemskerk, where they would stay and wait until they could board.
+Having changed their plan, the Haganah decided that they, too, would leave from Amsterdam.
+Uri Kochba (Walter Koch), the head of the Hechalutz movement, transfered them from Wierinermeer and hid them in Beverwijk, Assendelft and Heemskerk, small villages near the Dutch coast close to Amsterdam where they would remain and wait until they could board.

-The halutzim stationed in various hiding places would ususally stay there for a couple nights only, but now that they'd been there for a couple weeks already, they didn't know what would happen: people would wonder why they were there and there was a growing risk that the plan would become known.
-In Antwerp, the situation was even worse.
-150 people who had crossed the Dutch/Belgian border illegally had now been there for more than six weeks.
+The halutzim usually stayed in hiding places for a couple nights only, but they had now been there for a couple weeks already, so there was a risk that people would start to wonder what they were doing there and that their plan would become known.
+In Antwerp, the situation was worse: 150 people who had crossed the Dutch/Belgian border illegally had now been there for more than six weeks.
 The police arrested them every day, after which they were released, because they promised they would leave the next day, as soon as the ship would enter the harbor.
-Just around that time, the Belgian government passed a law to the effect that illegal refugees had to be sent back.
-In France, the situation was not much better.

-The Dora arrived in the Coenhaven (in the Amsterdam harbor).
-Gideon Rufer needed the help of someone who spoke Dutch fluently.
-He met Flip Cohen in the harbor, and Flip didn't really know who Rufer was.
-Rufer told him: "If they ask you who sent you, just tell them 'Kipper'."
-Flip Cohen went to the shipbroker on the Geldersekade (canal in Amsterdam) where he had to make contact to get the merchandise.
-He went there with Rufer, and paid for everything with English pounds.
+The Dora arrived in the Amsterdam harbor.
+Gideon Rufer needed the help of someone who could speak Dutch fluently, and met Flip Cohen in the harbor.
+Flip Cohen went with Rufer to the shipbroker on the Geldersekade canal to get the provisions they needed for the trip.
 Uri Kochba says: "I was sent to the bakery, and had them bake special kosher bread that would stay good for a long time.
 We ate that aboard until it became moldy.
 After that, we switched to biscuits."

-All the merchandise was brought from the canal to the Dora in the harbor on a big motorboat.
-That's where he saw the Dora for the first time.
-He noticed someone watching down from the ship.
-Later he learned this was Amiram Shochat, one of the three people from the Haganah who had organized the trip of the Dora.
-He told him in Hebrew: "Don't talk to anyone in the crew".
-The Danish crew didn't know anything about the illegal nature of the trip, and were not supposed to know.
+The provisions were brought from the canal to the Dora in the harbor on a motorboat.
+That's where he saw the Dora for the first time and met Amiram Shochat, one of the three people from the Haganah who had organized the trip of the Dora, who told him in Hebrew: "Don't talk to anyone in the crew".
+The Danish crew didn't know about the illegal nature of the trip, nor were they supposed to know.

-Everything went fine until people from the Refugee Committee came to see the boat.
-They arrived at the worst moment, just as the coal was being loaded, so the ship was covered in a cloud of soot.
+Everything was going well until people from the Refugee Committee came to see the boat.
 They had expected a luxury passenger ship.
 When they saw the Dora, they refused to let the Halutzim board the boat.
-The members of the Refugee Committee were mostly wealthy, assimilated Jews who lived "by the rules" and represented the Jewish Community at the government.
+The members of the Refugee Committee were mostly wealthy, assimilated Jews who "followed the rules" and represented the Jewish Community with the government.
 Their idea of what a boat should be didn't fit with the reality of illegal immigration.
-They were upset by all the delays and the problems this would cause with the Dutch Government, to whom they had promised that the halutzim would be leaving in an orderly fashion and without any problems.
-They already had contempt for "Ostjuden", the people who had organized the trip, and couldn't contain themselves anymore.
-They said "Ostjuden don't keep their word".
-They also believed that the papers for the boat were probably faked, bought on the black market.
+They were upset by all the delays so far and the problems they would cause with the Dutch Government, to whom they had promised that the halutzim would be leaving in an orderly fashion and without delay.
+They had contempt for "Ostjuden", the people who had organized the trip, and said "Ostjuden don't keep their word".
+They also suspected that the papers for the boat might be fakes bought on the black market.

 Siegfried Kramarsky, a German Jewish banker who lived in the Netherlands, along with S.J.
 Florsheim and a few other members of the Refugee Committee, had paid the 115 000 guilders that the trip would cost, and felt responsible for the whole enterprise.
 The Refugee Committee blamed the Haganah for the poor quality of the ship, as they felt responsible for the voyage.
 In case the British captured the Dora, it was clear that the Dutch government would claim knowing nothing about the whole trip, and they would be fully responsible.